pcaversaccio/connection-vscode-to-google-colab-gpus/README.md

 > Note the double backslash `C:\\cloudflared.exe`, one backslash would not do it!

 ### Step 3
-Next, open VS Studio Code and install the `Remote-SSH` extension.
+Next, open Visual Studio Code and install the `Remote-SSH` extension.
 After installing, press `Ctrl + Shift + P` and search for `Remote Configuration File`.
 Then, hit enter and paste the following lines in the configuration file:
 ```
 Host *.trycloudflare.com
  HostName %h